tkschuler/RadioWinds/readme.md

 ![alt text](Pictures/MonthlyWindProbability.png)
 ![alt text](Pictures/AnnualWindProbability3.png)

+The station probability images will be saved in the `analysis_folder` within the station directory of interest

 ### 2a.
 Batch Analyze ERA Data for Wind Diversity

 Another parameter in ``config.py`` is the **mode**, which can be *"radiosonde"* or *"era5"*.
 The default is to use radiosonde data for wind diversity, because of the significantly higher vertical resolution.